TheJoshBrod/portfolio/src/data/projects/CGinS.md

 <div class="pipeline-step">
   <h3>Hardware-Aware Optimization</h3>
   <p>Once validated for correctness, kernels undergo a single-shot optimization pass targeting specific architectural constraints of the NVIDIA RTX 3090.
-The LLM is provided with hardware metadata—such as SM count, shared memory limits, and warp width—to produce a variant optimized for throughput and memory efficiency.
+The LLM is provided with hardware metadata (SM count, shared memory limits, and warp width) to produce a variant optimized for throughput and memory efficiency.
 This stage is intentionally non-iterative to isolate the impact of hardware-aware prompting from other tuning heuristics.</p>
 </div>

 ## Results